 Always inform the supplier that this is a university purchase and ask if they offer a discount to education/government bodies or for using the Purchase Card.

-If you have a regular supplier who does not accept VISA cards, please advise the Purchasing Office who will approach the supplier as to future business.
+If you have a regular supplier who does not accept VISA cards, please advise the Procurement Office who will approach the supplier as to future business.

 As with any purchase, it is essential that both parties are absolutely clear about what is being supplied, the price (including any packing/insurance/delivery charge), the delivery date and the delivery address.